qWildManp/qWildmanp.github.io/content/gamedesign/GD-work2.md

 #### Core Mechanic : Electricity

 **Conductive**

+* Power stand\
-* Power stand : Place to contain battery.
+  The place to contain battery.
 The start point of the circuit.
 In order not to make player confuse about electricity direction , we add power stand as a start point of the circuit.
 Electricity will start from the power stand.
  {{< figure
   src="/img/portfolio/GD-Work2/Powerstand.png"
   type="full"
-  width="40%"
+  width="50%"
   label="Game Mechanic">}}
 * Circuit/Wires\
     Wires are the commonly noticed and widly used conductive object in our game.
 Wires are "connecters" and not movable.
 When wires are connected and create a circuit , it can be used to get trigger and conductive item to be electrified.
 Wires are directional(180 degree and 90 degree), electriciy will only be conveyed along the circuit path.